Bandar Sungai Long

-Bandar Sungai Long is a main township in Cheras, Selangor, Malaysia.
+Bandar Sungai Long is a main township in Cheras and Kajang, Selangor, Malaysia.
 Bandar Sungai Long was designed for a population of 10,000 residents.
 The majority population in this township are Chinese with a minority of Indians and Malays living in this township.

 The Universiti Tunku Abdul Rahman (UTAR) operates a campus in Sungai Long.
 It is currently under the administration of local council Majlis Perbandaran Kajang (MPKj).

 The Sungai Long Golf & Country Club is situated in this township.
 It was built around the "leisure" living theme with residential homes surrounding an 18-hole golf course.
 High end detached houses were built around the golf course with semi-detached and terraced residential dwellings alongside condominiums, commercial properties and low cost low rise apartments on the outer edges of the development.

 Sungai Long Buddhist Society was established in 2006 to create a close-knit Buddhist community in Bandar Sungai Long.
 A weekly pasar malam (night market) is held here every Tuesday.
 The 10th and current Prime Minister of Malaysia, Dato' Seri Anwar Ibrahim, currently resides in Bandar Sungai Long with his family since 2021.

+Also in 2024, Dino Desert is now at Sungai Long Hill where it has huge dinosaurs and for nostalgia like Mimaland.